Quest for the historical Jesus

 The quest for the historical Jesus consists of academic efforts to determine what words and actions, if any, may be attributed to Jesus, and to use the findings to provide portraits of the historical Jesus.
-Conventionally, since the 18th century three scholarly quests for the historical Jesus are distinguished, each with distinct characteristics and based on different research criteria, which were often developed during each specific phase.
-These quests are distinguished from earlier approaches because they rely on the historical method to study biblical narratives.
-While textual analysis of biblical sources had taken place for centuries, these quests introduced new methods and specific techniques to establish the historical validity of their conclusions.
+Since the 18th century, three scholarly quests for the historical Jesus are distinguished, each with distinct characteristics based on the research criteria developed during each phase.
+These quests differ from earlier approaches because they rely on the historical method to study biblical narratives.
+While textual analysis of biblical sources had taken place for centuries, the three quests introduced new methods and techniques to establish their validity.

-The enthusiasm shown during the first quest diminished after Albert Schweitzer's critique of 1906 in which he pointed out various shortcomings in the approaches used at the time.
-The second quest began in 1953 and introduced a number of new techniques but reached a plateau in the 1970s.
-In the 1980s, a number of scholars gradually began to introduce new research ideas, initiating a third quest characterized by the latest research approaches.
-Since the late 2000s, concerns have been growing about the usefulness of the criteria of authenticity and proclamations of a more expansive and genuinely interdisciplinary Next Quest.
+The enthusiasm shown during the first quest diminished after Albert Schweitzer's critique of 1906 in which he pointed out shortcomings in the approaches used at the time.
+The second quest began in 1953 and introduced new techniques that plateaued in the 1970s.
+In the 1980s, scholars gradually introduced new ideas, initiating a third quest characterized by the latest research.
+Since the late 2000s, concerns have been growing over the usefulness of the criteria of authenticity and forecast a more expansive and genuinely interdisciplinary Next Quest.

-While there is widespread scholarly agreement on the existence of Jesus and a basic consensus on the general outline of his life, the portraits of Jesus constructed in the quests have often differed from each other and from the image portrayed in the gospel accounts.
+While there is widespread scholarly agreement on the existence of Jesus and a basic consensus on the general outline of his life, the portraits of Jesus constructed during the quests have often differed from each other and from the image portrayed in the gospels.
 There are overlapping attributes among the portraits and, while pairs of scholars may agree on some attributes, those same scholars may differ on other attributes.
 There is no single portrait of the historical Jesus that satisfies most scholars.

 Quests

 Conventionally, since the 18th century three scholarly quests for the historical Jesus have been distinguished, each with distinct characteristics and based on different research criteria, which were often developed during each specific phase.
 According to Tucker Ferda, it is by now "conventional wisdom that the traditional threefold division of the quest for Jesus [...] is flawed".
-The threefold terminology uses the literature selectively, poses an incorrect periodization of research which fails to note the socio-cultural context of the socalled first quest, which began with a critical questioning of Christian origins predating Reimarus, in contrast to what Albert Schweitzer had claimed.
+The threefold terminology uses the literature selectively, poses an incorrect periodization of research which fails to note the socio-cultural context of the so-called first quest, which began with a critical questioning of Christian origins predating Reimarus, in contrast to what Albert Schweitzer had claimed.